Brouwersgracht, city centre

 Seven different architectural styles all in a row: what could possibly be more eye-catching?
 Will you try to fit all seven into a single shot, or will you go for a detailed photo series?
 The Zevenlandenhuizen (‘Houses of seven countries’) were built in 1894 and are located on Roemer Visscherstraat.
 Each of the seven residences represents a different architectural style from one of seven different European countries.

-Eye Film Institute, Noordelijke IJ-oever
+Eye Filmmuseum, Noordelijke IJ-oever

-While historical architecture is often coveted in Amsterdam, the Eye Film Institute is one of the city’s modern architectural jewels.
+While historical architecture is often coveted in Amsterdam, the Eye Filmmuseum is one of the city’s modern architectural jewels.
 Perched on the water in Amsterdam North and visible from Central Station, this building is a great photo opportunity both from far off, and up close.
 The dimensions of the museum are truly exceptional, and depending on your perspective, you can detect the figure of an eye.
 The building itself draws you in with its unique interaction with gravity and geometry.

 Brouwerij ‘t IJ, Eastern Docklands